um-grex/grex-docs/content/english/software/_index.md

 There are several mechanisms of software installation under Linux.
 One of them is using Linux software package manager (__apt__ on Ubuntu, __yum__ on Centos, ... etc.) and a binary package repository provided by some third party.
 These package managers would install a version of the code system wide, into standard OS directories like __/usr/bin__ where it would be immediately available in the system's PATH (PATH is a variable that specifies where the operating systems would look for executable code).

-This method of installation is often practiced on person's own workstations, because it requires no knowledge other than syntax of the OS package manager.
+This method of installation is often practiced on a person's own workstations, because it requires no knowledge other than syntax of the OS package manager.
 There are however significant drawbacks to it for using on HPC clusters that consists of many compute nodes and are shared by many users:

 > - Need of root access to install in the base OS is a systems stability and security threat, and has a potential of users interfering with each other.
 > - Package managers as a rule do not keep several versions of the same package; they are geared towards having only the newest one (as in "software update"), which poses a problem for reproducible research.